 I wouldn’t give up my Garmin for anything.
-In fact, I often act as a race pacer where I spend the entire race with my eyes glued to my Garmin and my splits.
-Obsessing over a specific pace and spending hours on end staring at my watch.
+In fact, I often act as a race pacer where I spend the entire race with my eyes glued to my Garmin and my splits, constantly obsessing over a specific pace.

 That said, runners shouldn’t always be so reliant on tech.

 Why Runners Shouldn’t (Always) Obsess Over Tech

 Not everything can be measured and summarized in a data field.

 What your body is telling you is just as important a data point as what your watch is telling you.

 When you focus too much on your watch (and what can easily be measured), it can be all too easy to lose touch with what is important, but isn’t as easily measured.

 If you are blindly following a pace dictated by your watch, you disconnect from how running feels.

 What does your body tell you when you are pushing too hard?

 What does your body tell you when you aren’t pushing yourself at all?